sfera-labs/exo-sense-pi-kernel-module/README.md

 Shut down (`sudo shutdown now`) the Pi and remove power.
 Wait for the module to cool off (about 1 hour) and power it back on.

 The calibration procedure will start automatically.
-You will hear a short beep when it starts and the blue LED will blink during the process.
+You will hear a short beep when it starts and the blue LED will blink while running.

 The process should finish in about 30 minutues, but could run for up to 80 minutes.
-When it completes you will hear 3 short beeps.
-If the blue LED is stable on, the process succeded.
+When it completes you will hear 3 short beeps and the blue LED will be steady on.
+The calibration service gets automatically disabled after completion so it won't run again on the next boot.

-TODO complete
+You will find the computed calibration parameters `temp_calib_m` and `temp_calib_b` set in `/etc/modprobe.d/exosensepi.conf`:

+    options exosensepi temp_calib_m=<M> temp_calib_b=<B>

+Reboot Exo Sense Pi to have the module reload and apply the calibration parameters.

 ## <a name="usage"></a>Usage